legobuff/workshop-pe/exercises/part02-dtr-nfs.md

 ```
 ### Disable NFS during runtime

-Switch to a `Admin Client Bunlde` provided or a DTR host an issue the following command to reconfigure DTR to disable NFS:
+Switch to a `Admin Client Bundle` provided or a DTR host an issue the following command to reconfigure DTR to disable NFS:

 ```
 docker run -it --rm docker/dtr reconfigure  \
   --nfs-storage-url ""
 ```

-**Please note:** The reconfiguration with NFS will take time for configuration synchronisation.
+**Please note:** The reconfiguration with NFS will take time for configuration synchronization.
 Please do not kill the reconfiguration process until it's done.

 ## Conclusion

-NFS is a prefered method for on-prem installations.
+NFS is a preferred method for on-prem installations.
 It is easy to use and configure.
 However NFS is not always available, especially in Windows environments and should also not be used in Cloud environments.
 DTR provides many build in Cloud Storage connections.

 Further reading: